 Cambridge Soroptimists are helping young women residents at Whitworth House to build up their culinary skills by providing cookery lessons in their kitchen.
-Members are sponsoring professional demonstrations by expert Rose Juhl who teaches in the Saffron Walden area.
+Members are sponsoring professional demonstrations by expert Rosie Juhl who teaches in the Saffron Walden area.

 Staff at Whitworth House suggested the lessons might help residents to make the best use of fresh ingredients by cooking meals from scratch instead of relying on expensive ready-meals.
 The Friends of Whitworth House provided suitable kitchen equipment.